observablehq/framework/examples/loader-r-to-jpeg/src/index.md

-# R data loader to generate a JPEG
+# R data loader to generate JPEG

-Here’s an R data loader that creates a scatterplot using ggplot2, then writes the chart to standard output as a JPEG.
-The scatterplot shows patterns for diamond price and clarity using the [diamonds](https://ggplot2.tidyverse.org/reference/diamonds.html) dataset, which is built into the [ggplot2 package](https://ggplot2.tidyverse.org/).
+Here’s an R data loader that creates a scatterplot using [ggplot2](https://ggplot2.tidyverse.org/), then outputs the chart as JPEG to standard out.
+The scatterplot shows patterns for diamond price and clarity using the [diamonds](https://ggplot2.tidyverse.org/reference/diamonds.html) dataset, which is built into ggplot2 package.

 ```r
 # Load ggplot2